 NEWC activity focuses mainly (but not exclusively) on addressing the three main objectives:

-The aim of the regional group meetings is to identify regional equine welfare concerns and engage multi-agency solutions through a collaborative approach, ensuring the most effective use of our combined skills, resources, and experience.
+The Regional Group Meetings aim to identify regional equine welfare concerns and engage multi-agency solutions through a collaborative approach, ensuring the most effective use of our combined skills, resources, and experience.

 Annual meetings with Regional Group Chairs are held to support a consistent national approach and facilitate communication between the Regional Groups and the NEWC board.
 Regional meetings are held bi-annually and include an update from the board compiled and circulated before the meetings by the NEWC Executive Secretary.